Late Night Snacks That Won’t Give You Indigestion

 Last Modified 30 April 2021 First Added 8 December 2016

 Many of us will know the feeling.
 You’re tired, looking forward to bed, but just as you begin your journey to the kingdom of sleep, your stomach performs an almighty roar.
 Hunger has struck.
-Maybe not the need for a three course meal, but just one of those late night snacks.
-The trouble is that eating before bed can lead to indigestion, so do you go to bed hungry?
+Maybe not the need for a three-course meal, but just a quick late-night snack?
+The trouble is that eating before bed can lead to indigestion.
+So, do you go to bed hungry?
 Or do you eat before bed?

 Fat-free yogurt is packed with dietary protein, or probiotics, and other beneficial nutrients.
 This protein makes you feel fuller for longer and is the perfect sized snack to keep hunger at bay until morning.

 Have a piece of chicken or turkey meat.
 White meat digests very slowly, it has a very low insulin release, and contains glucagon, which helps the body break down stored carbs and fat for energy later.
 Avoid red meat as this contains tyrosine which stimulates the production of cortisol, a stress hormone that will definitely not help you sleep.